Philosophy and Ethics and Psychology

 Year one

-Introductions and foundations: develop your skills in philosophical thinking, and follow a broad curriculum which allows you to ask questions, challenge your own assumptions, interrogate evidence, data and opinions.
+You'll begin by exploring the main areas of psychological science and developing your skills in philosophical thinking.
+The curriculum is broad, and allows you to ask questions, challenge your own assumptions, interrogate evidence, data and opinions.
+You'll also be introduced to research and data analysis skills.

 Year two